COSIMA/cosima-recipes/docs/contributing.rst

 * Ensure that the notebook runs!
 To do that:

-  - Clone the repository or the fork that the PR was made from.
+  - Clone the repository or the fork that the PR was made from;
-  - Checkout the appropriate branch.
+  - Checkout the appropriate branch;
   - Ensure that the notebook runs when a **new** kernel is launched.
-Ensure that all cells run in sequential orders and also that all cell outputs are evaluated.
+Ensure that all cells run in sequential order, and that all cell outputs are evaluated.

 .. _existing Pull Requests: https://github.com/COSIMA/cosima-recipes/pulls